Xeretis/CliLib/readme.md

 Start your main function with parsing the program arguments.
 For this use the `Parser::parse(const int& argc, char const*const* argv, bool noRemainder = true, bool splitFlags = false)` method.

 Optional parameters:
- - `bool noReaminder = true`: Use this to decide wether to throw an error on unrecignized commands or not.
-(Possibly getting moved to commands in the near future)
  - `bool splitFlags = false`: Use this to decide wither to split multi character short flags or not.
 For example `-abc` would be handled as `-a -b -c` if enabled.

 ## Getting option values